01-edu/public/subjects/git/README.md

 puts "Hello, #{name}!"
 ```
-- Oops we forget to the author email, Update the file to include the email. don't make a new commit, but include the change in the last commit.
+- Oops we forgot the author email, Update the file to include the email. don't make a new commit, but include the change in the last commit.

 #### Move it
 - Move the program `hello.rb` into a `lib/` directory (use git commnad) and commit the move.